eduardo-mdc/Maze-Conqueror/docs/README.md

   damage to the player.
 - **Health** - The player's hit points, enables the player to take damage, and on reaching 0, finishes the game.
 - **Pause** - Allows the player to pause the game.
+- **Multithreaded Input** - The game does not stop and wait for player input.
+- **Refactored Menus** - Hand-made menus that change the state of the game.
+These include, starting, pausing and finishing the game.
+Changed from default lanterna menu's.
+- **Points** - The faster you complete the maze, the higher your points.
+Points are also acquired whenever you enter a new empty tile or pickup a coin.
+- **Coins** - Randomly generated elements which, on contact give the player more points.
+- **Portals** - Randomly generated elements which, on contact teleport the player to another portal on the maze.

 ### Pause Menu

 > This section details the features in regard to the pause menu.
-The current visual aspect is a WIP.

 - **Resume Game** - Allows the player to resume the game.
 - **Restart** - Allows the player to restart the game.
 - **Exit** - Closes the game.

+### Game Over/Victory Menu

+> This section details the features in regard to the Game Over/Victory menu.
+- **Main Menu** - Allows the player to return to the main menu.
+- **Exit** - Allows the player to exit the game.

 ### Planned Features

 > This section details the planned features for the game as a whole.
 These may be subject to change as we develop the project.

-- **Multithreaded Input** - Currently the game runs on a single thread.
-This is not acceptable due to the fact that the `getInput()` method from `lanterna` stops the process from running, which prevents time based mechanics.
-Currently there's a WIP branch that gets input from another thread.
-- **Refactor the Menus** - The current menus are pre-made from the `lanterna` library which are incompatible with the threaded KeyboardListener class (in WIP branch).
-As such these will have to be remade in order to account for these incompatibilities.
-- **Points** - Finish the game with a certain amount of points, the faster you complete the maze, the higher your points.
-Points are also acquired whenever you enter a new empty tile.
 - **Continue Playing** - Continue playing after completing the first maze (with a new randomly generated maze) in order to increase your total points.
 The maze may increase in difficulty.
 - **Enemies** - Add enemies with random movement that deal contact damage.
-- **Portals** - Static elements which, on contact teleport the player to another portal on the maze.
-- **Other Special Elements** - Special elements which cause different effects on contact, these are still in discussion.
 - **Items** - Special items that can be acquired that interact with the maze in some way.
 - **Leaderboard** - Highscore file that stores the best players.
 - **Shop** - Way to acquire items after the game is finished.
-- **Events** - Randomly deciding certain aspects of the maze, this is to add to the repeatability of the gameplay.

 ### Design